About Network Modes and Interfaces

 - All computers connected to the trusted and optional interfaces must have an IP address from that network.

-For more information, see Mixed Routing Mode.
+For more information about mixed routing mode, see Mixed Routing Mode.

 In a drop-in configuration, your Firebox is configured with the same IP address on all interfaces.
 You can put your Firebox between the router and the LAN and not have to change the configuration of any local computers.
 This configuration is known as drop-in because your Firebox is dropped in to an existing network.
 Some network features, such as bridges and VLANs (Virtual Local Area Networks), are not available in this mode.